JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-08-06-lessonsleaddeveloper.md

 One of my long open career goals was to work in a high performant team on a world-class product.
 And I'm happy to say that I can now finally check that box!!!
 Though, I didn't expect to be leading that team.

-Hopefully, you liked this honest retrospective, feel free to leave a comment below or follow me on {% include link_twitter.html %}.
+Hopefully, you liked this honest retrospective, feel free to leave a comment below or follow me on [Mastodon](https://androiddev.social/@Jeroenmols).